 How it Works

-Referrals not required, but you may need prior authorization from your regional contractor for some services.
+Referrals not required for most primary and specialty appointments.
+You may need pre-authorization from your regional contractor for some services.

 You won't receive a TRICARE wallet card when using TRICARE Select.
 All you need is your military ID as proof of coverage.